Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Dartmouth_HPC_intro-working.md

 Discovery is a linux cluster with 2016 cores, 14.5TB of memory, and 1.8PB of disk space.
 The compute nodes are managed by a [job scheduler](https://rc.dartmouth.edu/index.php/using-discovery/scheduling-jobs/scheduler-policy/) when you log onto discovery you are automatically directed to the head node where data processing should not be executed.
 Interactive processing on discovery should only be performed on the test node x01.
 Once you are satisfied that the commands work as you expect they can be submitted to the scheduler using a PBS script.

-To use the test node simply log onto the test node interactively `mksub -I -l node=x01 -l walltime=3:00:00` and excute the commands that you want to test.
+To use the test node simply log onto the test node interactively `mksub -I -l node=x01 -l walltime=3:00:00` and execute the commands that you want to test.

 To submit a job to the scheduler it is best practice to denote the submission options along with the data processing commands from within a PBS script and then submit that script to the scheduler `mksub my_script.pbs`.
-Though it is possible to submit a command to the scheduler without a pbs script `mksub -N my_job -l nodes=1;ppn:16 -l walltime=0:15:00 -M my_email@dartmouth.edu -m ea my command goes here` saving the command and the conditions it was submitted in the form of a PBS script enables you to easily resubmit the job if you run into an error, or edit and resubmit using different parameters.

 An example PBS script:
 ```bash